akisatoon1/directory-structure-checker/README.md

 }
 ```
 ### directory
-The key is file name, and the value must be object.
+The key is directory name, and the value must be object.
 ```
 {
     "directory name": {